Review was updated on 7th October, 2019

 Streaming on Telstra TV

 For fans of streaming – and who isn’t a fan of streaming? – there are few if any better providers than Telstra in Australia.
 They’ve got great connections and even better network speed.
 Telstra was named Australia’s No.1 NBN provider for streaming Netflix in 2019.
-24-month contract plans include Telstra TV and $125 in Telstra TV Box Office credit (equivalent to up to 20 new release rentals) though unfortunately, that option is not available for month-to-month users.
+You can bundle your internet plan with the new Telstra TV for only an extra $9 per month for 24 months.
+Activating your new Telstra TV also gets you free subscriptions to such apps as hayu and Garage, free for 3 months.
 For those of you who haven’t previously heard of Telstra TV Box Office, that’s because it’s the rebranded version of BigPond Movies – and it still offers the same great selection that you’ve come to know and love!

 Telstra Customer Service Ratings